-Associated symptoms - Ass ociated symptoms or findings can help to narrow the differential diagnosis.
-These

-- Heartburn
+Heartburn

-- Weight loss
+Weight loss

-- Hematemesis
+Hematemesis

-- Anemia
+Anemia

-- Regurgitation of food
+Regurgitation of food

-Functional 46 dysphagia - Ac cording to the Rome IV criteria, functional dysphagia is defined by the following:
+Functional dysphagia - Ac cording to the Rome IV criteria, functional dysphagia is defined by the following:

-A sense of solid and/or liquid food lodging, sticking, or passing abnormally through the
+A sense of solid and/or liquid food lodging, sticking, or passing abnormally

 No evidence that an esophageal mucosal or structural abnormality is the cause of the symptom.

-No evidence that GERD or eosinophilic esophagitis is the cause of the symptom.
+49No evidence that GERD or eosinophilic esophagitis is the cause of the symptom.

-Absence of a major esophageal motor disorder (achalasia, esophagogas All criteria must be fulfilled for the past three months with symptom onset at least six months prior to the diagnosis should be reassured and instructed to avoid precipitating factors and chew symptoms may improve with time.
-In patients with severe symptoms, despite these measures, a trial of a smooth muscle relaxant, such as a calcium channel blocker or tricyclic antidepressant, can be offered.
-This approach is similar to the initial treatment of distal esophageal spasm,
+Absence of a major esophageal motor disorder (achalasia, esophagogas 5All criteria must be fulfilled for the past three months with symptom onset at least six months prior to the diagnosis should be reassured and instructed to avoid precipitating symptoms may improve with time.
+In patients with severe symptoms, despite these measures, a trial of a smooth muscle relaxant, such as a calcium channel blocker tricyclic antidepressant, can be offered.
+This approach is similar to the initial treatment of distal esophageal spasm, and a confirmed history of Barrett's esophagus or esophageal adenocarcinoma in a first-degree relative